WFUCSCCho/project-2-greebh23-1/README.md

 BST vs. AVL Tree running time (insertion):
 ![image](https://github.com/user-attachments/assets/ada36893-eac5-4f13-9f2a-49a0e7ad1016)
 There is more variation for smaller N values.
 My BST sorted has a running time of O(N) and has the largest time from the lines in my graph.
-My BST shuffled has the next highest time.
+My AVL sorted has the next highest time.
 My AVL sorted, AVL shuffled, and BST shuffled have running times of O(log(N)).

 BST vs. AVL Tree running time (search):
 ![image](https://github.com/user-attachments/assets/5a8be972-3b8c-40f1-b5b9-4b5a01881bed)